Producing Artistic Director

 Directing credits include films: Absent Minded, The Meaningful Life of Art & Henry, No Such Thing, Halloween: The Shape Stalks, The Voyeur, Deadbeat, Boys Life, The Decision; TV: The Mother Load, Margo and the Universe, McCullom; Theatre: Glengarry Glen Ross, Girls Life, Water By The Spoonful, Pizza Man, One Minute Play Festival, Lobby Hero, Bachelorette, Autobahn, Speed the Plow, Sex With the Censor, Baby Steps, Struggle Session, Beauty Runs on Light Feet, and Let's Make It.

 Playwriting credits: Wall Street Wedding ("Best World Premiere of 2014" by Arts Atl), Let's Make It ("Best Productions of 2013" by Arts Atl), and Girls Life, Pinch and Ouch Theatre's highest grossing production in history.
 One Minute Play Festival; Screenwriting for films Absent Minded, Let's Make It, Deadbeat; TV: Margo and the Universe, and McCullom.
-Grant's plays challenge the audience with important contemporary issues such as social equity, gender equality, body image, censorship and stigma.
+Grant's plays challenge the audience with important contemporary issues such as social equity, equality, self-image, censorship and stigma.

 Grant was recently featured in Atlantan Magazine's "Most Important People to Watch on Atlanta's Arts Scene."
 He won "Best Actor" in the 72 Hour Film Festival for his performance in The Stain.
 He won "Best Actor" in Philadelphia's Project 21 Film Festival for his performance in Moving On, also nominated for "Best Film."
 His play Wall Street Wedding won "Best World Premiere" by Arts Atl and was nominated for the 2014 Gene-Gabriel Moore Playwriting Award.
 His play "Let's Make It" was honored as one of the "Best Productions of 2013" by Arts Atl.
 His plays have been recommended three times by the Suzi Bass Awards of Atlanta.
 His feature film "No Soliciting," which he Produced and starred in, won "Best Film" in the Atlanta Underground Film Festival.
 It also won "Best Acting Ensemble" and "Best Fiction Film" in the Gwinnett Film Festival.
+He has recenlty been nomnated "Best Director" and "Best Cinematographer" by the 48 Hour Film Project.

 Press: "Teaching artist Grant McGowen and the hardest working man in the theatre business conducts courses into the finer points of acting..."
 (The Backstage Beat).
 "Director Grant McGowen has gotten fine, sharp performances from all his actors, in every play.
 As an observer of the Atlanta theatre scene for quite awhile now, I must say that I'm excited by what Mr. McGowen and Pinch 'N' Ouch are offering to Atlanta.
 It appears that more and more of the city's finest actors want to work with him.
 Live theatre needs a sense of being on the edge, unafraid of new ideas, new plays, new actors.
 I think Mr. McGowen is the real deal, and I hope he sticks around."
 (Atlanta InTown Paper).
 "Grant McGowen is quickly becoming a voice of his generation."
 (Pure Politics).
 "Grant McGowen can really make a career in comedy if he wanted to" (Punchline Magazine). "...raw, daring...
 McGowen's gutsy actors give naturalistic, powerhouse performances... that seems all too real...
 If you go for bold and 'now' theater with a hard edge, this [theatre] is well worth checking out.
 Ultimately, Grant McGowen deserves strong credit, because his director's hand is never obvious."
 (East Atlanta Patch)